LightInn/IPCD/main.typ

 Traditional CDNs work like traffic cops: a central authority decides which server gives you your data.
 This model is fast, but it’s also a bottleneck, centralized by definition, and reliant on BGP routing controlled by a handful of major players, creating a kind of "BGP mafia".

+#figure(
+  image("/assets/schema/image/s3.svg"),
+  caption: [
+    Traditional CDN, a central server routes requests to the nearest data center.
+  ],
+)
+// add space
+#v(2em)

 #gls("ipcd") flips the script.
 Instead of a server deciding for you, #emph[your device becomes its own intelligent routing agent.]

 Here’s the simple version:

 + You request a file.
 Neova’s backend gives you a list of verified providers that host it.
-+ Your device pings them all in real time - like checking which datahouse can ship fastest to your door.
++ Your device pings them all in real time like checking which datahouse can ship fastest to your door.
 + It chooses the best route and connects directly.
 No middleman, no lag.

+#pagebreak()

 == Why This Changes the Game <why-this-changes-the-game>
 - #emph[Performance that competes with Web2:] Videos can stream instantly.
 Files open fast.
 Enterprises can rely on speed.
 - #emph[Resilience by design:] If one provider slows down, your client instantly reroutes to another.
 Outages stop being outages.
 - #emph[True decentralization:] Routing decisions happen at the edge, on the client side.
 No one can censor or intercept.
 - #emph[Value that compounds:] Storage alone is passive.
 With #gls("ipcd"), Neova becomes a living, breathing delivery network.
-The utility - and thus the value - of the ecosystem and its token grows exponentially.
+The utility and thus the value of the ecosystem and its token grows exponentially.

 == The Big Picture <the-big-picture>
 With #gls("ipcd"), Neova doesn’t just store data.
-It delivers it - securely, privately, and at scale.
+It delivers it securely, privately, and at scale.
 This elevates Neova from "a decentralized storage solution" to a #emph[complete decentralized cloud platform] ready for enterprise adoption and mass market use.

+#v(4em)
 #horizontalrule
 #pagebreak()